Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Warning signs that might indicate your child’s identity has been stolen can include, but are not limited to:

-Sending a request to TransUnion to check for a credit file will NOT create a credit file.
+Please note that sending a request to TransUnion to check for a credit file will NOT create a credit file.

 Typically, a minor has no established credit or credit history and therefore a credit file will not exist.
 TransUnion only maintains credit reports for individuals that have an existing credit history.
+However, we recommend contacting the other consumer reporting agencies as information can vary.

 We would recommend that you do.
 Information varies between Consumer Reporting Agencies.

 TransUnion can assist you by checking our records for a credit file under the child’s name.
-Please complete the secure online form using the following link:
+Please complete the secure online form using the following link: Child Identity Theft Inquiry Form

 Internal Revenue Service